LouisCox14/Weave-ECS/README.md

 Then register your systems.
 These can either take component arguments to be ran on each entity, or a World reference to handle iteration manually.

+On registry systems are linked to a system group, and are ran when that group is called.

 ```c++
 engine.RegisterSystem<Position, Velocity>(
     updateGroup,